 • Do you share your phone with someone else or does anyone else look at your phone?
 Are you the owner of your phone account?

 • Have you ever needed to use your phone but could not use it?
-Can you tell me more about what was going on?

 • Does anyone know how to unlock your phone, have your passcode, or make you unlock it?